UW-COSC3011/syllabus/README.md

 performance of the other group members.

+__**This is not a game.**__ Working alone is not an option.
+Consider the group assignments as part of a job.
+Failure to actively HELP your group will result in a failing grade in this course.
+That means communicate with group members, attend planned meetings, complete tasks on time, seek help from group members when needed.
+The fact that you may or may not like other group members is irrelevant.
+You simply have to get along and get it done **without** drama.

 #### Homework/programming assignments: ####

 Homework and programming assignments will be posted and managed through